Does insurance cover tornado damage?

 How does home insurance cover tornado damage?

-A standard home insurance policy does cover damage caused by a hurricane.
-However, having the right amount of coverage for your home is key.
+A standard home insurance policy does cover damage caused by a tornado.
+However, having the right amount of coverage for your home is key; nearly two out of every three homes in America are underinsured.
+The average underinsurance amount is about 22%, though some homes are underinsured by 60% or more, according to insurance carrier Nationwide.

 "People go through a devastating experience and find they don't have enough coverage to rebuild," says Melissa Digby, former national loss prevention director for USAA and now the company's Strategic Change Principal.

-Here's how home insurance coverage works after a hurricane:
+Here's how the standard parts of a home insurance policy work after a hurricane:

-- Additional living expenses (ALE).
-Also called loss-of-use, this coverage will pay for you to live elsewhere if a tornado renders your house uninhabitable during repairs or rebuilding.
+• Additional living expenses (ALE).
+Also called loss-of-use, this coverage will pay for hotels, restaurant meals and other increased living costs if a tornado renders your house uninhabitable during repairs or rebuilding.
+Part of a standard policy, this coverage kicks in automatically when you file a claim for a covered loss that requires you to live elsewhere.

 Standard home insurance policies cover your home for replacement cost, which means no depreciation is included.
 However, replacement cost changes over time, especially if you've made improvements to your home.
 Make sure you notify your insurer of any remodeling or additions, and look into purchasing extended replacement cost coverage.

-Extended replacement cost coverage provides extra dwelling coverage beyond the amount listed on the policy, usually 25% more, but sometimes 50%.
-Some companies also offer a guaranteed replacement cost endorsement that ensures the house will be rebuilt no matter how much the cost goes over the limit.
+To avoid being underinsured after a tornado, consider adding extended replacement cost coverage, which provides extra dwelling coverage beyond the policy limit, ranging from 25% to 50%, guarding against inflation.
+Some companies also offer a guaranteed replacement cost endorsement that ensures the house will be rebuilt, no matter how much the cost exceeds the limit.

 Do wind and hail exclusions apply to tornadoes?